maxutility2011/ezLiveStreaming/README.md

 ## Prerequisites:

 - Two physical or virtual servers: they can be your own PCs, or cloud virtual machines on AWS EC2 or Google Cloud Compute.
+In my demo setup, I use Ubuntu 22.04 for the management server and Amazon Linux 2023 for the live worker server.
 In reality, all the ezLiveStreaming services can be packed on a single machine.
 This is what I have been doing for my own dev and test.
 However, for a more general demonstration, I'm using a two server setup.

 - You need to install docker, docker-compose, git and aws-cli.
 On some OSes such as Amazon Linux, docker-compose needs to installed separately from docker.